mfieldhouse/ruby_koans_solutions/README.md

 ### about_inheritance

-Subclasses can invoke parent behaviour via `super`
+Subclasses can invoke parent behaviour via `super`.
+Super does not work across methods with different names.

+### about_modules

+Extend within a class brings in the module's methods as class methods Include within a class brings in the module's methods as instance methods Require runs code in the file specified

+The methods within the class can overwrite those in the module

+### about_scope